Active transportation education and encouragement

 EveryoneRides Grade 4 & 5

-The EveryoneRides program lets children in Grade 4 and 5 get two sessions of bike education in their own schools.
+The EveryoneRides program lets children in Grade 4 and 5 get bike education in their own schools.
 Kids start inside with a safety class and then hop on their bikes to build their skills outdoors.

-For 2020, we are supporting pilot programs of EveryoneRides in Kelowna, Victoria, and Greater Vancouver.
+For 2021, we are supporting pilot programs of EveryoneRides in Kelowna, the Capital Region, and Greater Vancouver and surrounding areas in the spring and fall.
 The sessions are delivered by HUB Cycling and other local partners.

 Contact us if you have questions about active transportation education and encouragement.